-At LEAP* Night, which occurs at the end of each semester, students exhibit, reflect on and perform work from their classes.
-Feedback Teams consisting of adult volunteers spend an hour with each student reviewing their work and identifying strengths and challenges.
-Then performances are held on stage in the “big room.”
-This is one of the various ways in which The New School helps students gain self-awareness and confidence as learners.
+At LEAP* Night (shown in video), TNS’s version of final exams at the end of each semester, students exhibit, reflect on and perform work from their classes.
+Feedback Teams consisting of adult volunteers spend an hour with each student reviewing their work and discussing their academic strengths and challenges.
+Then student performances (readings, videos, skits, science experiments, etc.) are held on stage in the Discovery Room.
+LEAP Nights are one of the ways in which TNS students demonstrate knowledge, acquire public presentation skills and gain self-awareness as learners.

 The New School uses the State of Maine Learning Results to set learning goals or standards for each course.
 In order to receive credit for a course (and, ultimately, to graduate) our students must demonstrate that they have met or exceeded at least eighty percent of the standards.
 This is a more rigorous requirement than that used by most Maine schools — it is the equivalent of earning an A or B in every course.